Available languages

 Mobile ticket

-Why this experience?
+Begins 5:15PM.
+Why join us?
 We LIVED this firsthand.
-We're Born & raised in Little Italy - or cops who worked the streets here - both active and retired/ NYPD Officers.
+Born & raised in Little Italy - or cops who worked the streets here - both active and retired/ NYPD Officers.
 Our “walk with stories” breaks the typical tour company mold of boring facts, repetitive "stops" & irrelevant dates replaced with personal life experiences.
 Walk the very streets where the mafia strolled with a real resident and meet other locals along the way.
 Plus food included is equivalent to a full 3 course dinner!

 Growing up witnessing some of New York’s infamous families and having consulted for TV and major films makes this a unique experience no other company can offer.